PlusLabNLP/DEGREE/README.md

     @inproceedings{naacl2022degree,
-        author    = {I-Hung Hsu and Kuan-Hao Huang and Elizabeth Boschee and Scott Miller and Prem Natarajan and Kai-Wei Chang and Nanyun Peng}, title     = {DEGREE: A Data-Efficient Generative Event Extraction Model}, booktitle = {Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT)}, year      = {2022},
+        author    = {I-Hung Hsu and Kuan-Hao Huang and Elizabeth Boschee and Scott Miller and Prem Natarajan and Kai-Wei Chang and Nanyun Peng}, title     = {DEGREE: A Data-Efficient Generative Event Extraction Model}, booktitle = {Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics (NAACL)}, year      = {2022},
     }